max-bytes/lfs-example-mod/README.md

 ## Requirements
 * Windows
-* Lost For Swords (demo) installed from Steam or itch.io (version 1.44 or later)
+* Lost For Swords installed from Steam (version 1.47 or later)
 * some knowledge of programming, preferably in C#.
 If you don't, you may be able to learn by the examples provided.
 * .NET 8.0 (later version probably works too): https://dotnet.microsoft.com/en-us/download
 * Godot 3.6 (will be automatically downloaded when building, you don't need to download it yourself)
-* a copy of this repository, either via download (https://github.com/max-bytes/lfs-example-mod/archive/refs/heads/main.zip, unpacked in a folder of your choice) or git checkout
+* a copy of this repository
 * Visual Studio Code for editing code and running the build script (recommended, but not required)

 ## Quickstart
+After installing all the requirements, either clone the repository (using `git clone`) or download a snapshot of the repository (here: https://github.com/max-bytes/lfs-example-mod/archive/refs/heads/main.zip) and unpack(!) the zip file to a suitable location on your pc.

-After installing all the requirements, run the `build.ps1` script from this repository on the command line.
+After that, open a command line and navigate to the directory containing the `build.ps1` file.
+This is important, as the build script might not work when called from any other directory.
+Run the `build.ps1` script on the command line with `.\build.ps1`.
 It should automatically:
+* download a suitable version of Godot in the current folder
 * fully build the included example mod
 * install it in the main game by copying the built mod to the target folder `C:\Users\[youruser]\AppData\Roaming\Godot\app_userdata\Card Stuff\mods`

-You should then see two files in the target folder:
+You should see two files in the target folder:
 * `ExampleMod.dll`, which contains the code
 * `ExampleMod.pck`, which contains the assets

 (Re)start the game and it should display that the example mod was loaded in the bottom left corner of the main menu screen.
+The mod contains:
+* a Hero ("Stickman"), including its default starting deck
-The mod contains only a single test card: a weapon for Knight called "Test Card".
+* a weapon card ("Test Card") for Knight and Stickman.
 You should see it in the Card Library.

 The code of the example mod is very basic and fully contained within `Main.cs`.